harryross263/comp421/week1/README.md

  * perceptron's decision surface (where output changes) is a hyperplane, perpendicular to the weights vector
  * "learning" is movement of that hyperplane, in effect
  * Perceptron Learning Rule (often called the "delta rule") - guaranteed to find a separating hyperplane, if one exists
- * There's an [[https://github.com/garibaldu/comp421/blob/master/notebooks/super-simple-Perceptron.ipynb][ipython notebook]] showing some of these aspects - download and run the last cell several times (from its random initial weight values) to see the effect of learning the weights on the hyperplane dividing the space.
+ * There's an [ipython notebook](https://github.com/garibaldu/comp421/blob/master/notebooks/super-simple-Perceptron.ipynb) showing some of these aspects - download and run the last cell several times (from its random initial weight values) to see the effect of learning the weights on the hyperplane dividing the space.
  * XOR: a simple problem where separating hyperplane doesn't exist

 # The Curse of Dimensionality